 - A filled-out version of Form B (Application for the Recognition of Abroad-earned Credits) for BA students majoring in the Social and Cultural Sciences, or a filled-out version of Form B (IKG) for BA students majoring in Intercultural German Studies.

-- An original transcript of records (which contains a list of all abroad-earned credits) as well as any term papers
+- A transcript of records (which contains a list of all abroad-earned credits and grades) as well as any term papers

-- Proof of academic level (academic year) in which the credits were earned, the amount of contact hours per semester as well as the ECTS grade (in case they are not listed on the transcript)
+- Proof of academic level or academic year in which the credits were earned and the number of contact hours per semester

-ATTENTION: Please note that only bachelor students fall under Nicole Klück responsibility.
+Please note that Nicole Klück is responsible for the recognition of Bachelor students.
 Master students can get their credits recognized from their respective program heads or coordinators.